Civil and Construction Engineering

 If you're not an Australian citizen, permanent resident or New Zealand citizen, please see information for international students.

-Graduates fulfill the stage one competencies required by Engineers Australia (EAust) as the pathway to chartered-engineer status (CPEng).
+Graduates fulfil the stage one competencies required by Engineers Australia (EAust) as the pathway to chartered-engineer status (CPEng).

 This course can help you become a: